If you’re creating a marketing video for your not-for-profit or impact org, I want to save you time, money and frustration.

 Let’s start with the hook, ‘pick a fight’.

 As a not-for-profit, you may want the broadest possible support from the largest possible audience.
-But sometimes the best way to rally support is to say who you’re for and who you are not for - who you are against even.
+But sometimes the best way to rally support is to say who you’re for and what you’re against.

 It’s a bold position, but, you’re not going to win everyone, right?